Procedure modified by Jonathan Breitzer and George Lisensky from "Preparation and Properties of an Aqueous Ferrofluid" by

 Pour off and discard as much clear liquid as possible, again keeping the magnet under the weighing boat.

-Rinse with water from a wash bottle and decant the rinse as before (not shown).
+Rinse with water from a wash bottle and decant the rinse as before.

 a glass rod for at least a minute to suspend the solid in the liquid.